 Now we had enough to put drums on, so Neil showed up and instantly became my favourite drummer (until he moved to France and I met Ash Soan……).
 So now a short digression:

-I love Neil, and although he’s a truly lovely guy he’s also fundamentally rude, or at least was.
-But that attitude directly translated into his playing, and that’s what made him so good.
+I love Neil, but his attitude directly translated into his playing, and that’s what made him so good.
 His fills always seemed to me like he was snarling at something or someone.
 He played in a very assertive way, reckless and without any consideration for anything or anyone around him.
 It was utterly wonderful.

 I remember once when we had an extremely small window to record a B side for Annie Lennox, a cover of Don’t Let Me Down, I’d assembled a few people to play the track live, in the same room, Metropolis B. Neil turned up over an hour late, showing absolutely no remorse whatsoever.
 We did a take which was really strange and Neil informed us that he’d nailed it, there was no need for us to play it again and he left, leaving us all totally bemused.
 He was right though.
 His playing had just the right attitude and, after a few quick overdubs we were done.

 Anyway, back to the track.
 Once he’d put the drums on it actually started to sound like a record.
 I put on some guitars, a few punctuations, Wendy did some beautiful oohs, a mix and it was finished.
 I wonder if this was how their records were made with Thomas.
 Throughout the process I remember Paddy reading, Wendy doing Tai Chi in the studio area (a first for me – it looked crazy), and Martin measuring random things with a tape measure.
 Pretty surreal.

 The record became my go to reference track whenever I started working in a new studio.